Sugar Glider Cute, Pouched, Flying Marsupial

 Photo: Eucalyptus and Acacia tree forest

-Sugar gliders live in the tree tops and rarely come down to the ground.
+Sugar gliders live in the tree tops of Eucalyptus and Acacia trees in northern, eastern and southern parts of Australia, and rarely come down to the ground.
 They make their nest out of leaves in a tree hollow.
 Between six to twelve gliders may share this nest.
 The availability of tree hollows for nesting is vital in determining the population of sugar gliders in a particular area.

 Sugar Gilder eating